kr0sh512/nexus-sync/README.md

 # nexus-sync

-a utility that allows you to manage access to your computers.
+a utility that allows you to manage your computers.

 ## Planned features

-- ask for ipv6 of machine
-- enable forward proxy via Server
-- clipboard manage
-- power managment
-- **top**-statistic
-- virt disk mounting (?)

 ## Server-side

-- works in docker container
+- (to future) works in docker container
-- accept connections on _some_ port
+- accept connections on _some_ port with correct uuid from client
 - works via API requests
 - use _some_ database

 ## Client-side

 - with _some_ period of time, send info to the server
-- if server need some data
+- if server want client to execute some command
   - decrease fetch time period
-  - send this data
-  - or execute smth
+  - execute command
+  - send result back to the server